“Adventurous but comfortable camping safaris in Yala National Park: get set to spot leopards, elephants, wild buffalo and giant porcupines”

 Kids Activities on site:

-Families Should Know: Note that this is best for older kids as for young ones, there’s a danger with being close to the river, there are no babysitting facilities if you want to go off on a drive without them, and sitting in a jeep being quiet for 3 hours isn’t fun with a bored child
+Families Should Know: Note that this is best for older kids; the camp's close proximity to the lake could be dangerous for younger ones.
+There are no babysitting facilities if you want to go off on a drive without them, and sitting in a jeep being quiet for 3 hours isn’t fun with a bored child!